FAQs for student courses

 Where do you stay?

 We stay in family-run hotels in the historic centres of the cities we visit.
 Tutors stay in the same hotel and so are always on hand.
+Students share rooms of triples or twins; occasionally we may use quadruple rooms for the shorter stays.

 Are the rooms cleaned?